 The purpose behind the creation of the WEI was to leverage the key regional asset of Wakulla County: the environment.
 The region is regarded as one of the top five biodiversity hotspots in all of North America.
 The Institute property is situated on 158 acres off of Crawfordville Highway and is a large tract of land that features a sinkhole, wetlands and a natural bridge.
 Another regional asset is the immediate access to the coast in Wakulla County.
-The coastal waters support the creation of a new industries like oyster aquaculture.
-Further, the WEI Training Marine Technologies Certification Training Center will add programs for many more aquaculture crops than just oysters to its portfolio.
 Lastly, the greatest asset by far is the people that live in this region - the people of the rural Gulf counties who have lived here for generations and continue to preserve the land and sea.
 Its mission is to provide new education and workforce opportunities, while embracing all of the regional assets of the natural environment and the extraordinary people that live there.